Azure/ResourceModules/docs/wiki/Getting started - Scenario 2 Consume library.md

 # 3. Build a solution

-With the codebase ready you can now start to build a solution.
+With the codebase ready, you can now start to build a solution.
 For examples on how to do so, please refer to the corresponding [solution creation](./Solution%20creation) section.